-If the converter and booster are not assembled, perform the following steps.
+If the converter and booster are not assembled, perform the steps in Table 4.7.

-CAUTION General Warning The following procedure must be performed by a setup person.
+CAUTION General Warning \(\) The following procedure must be performed by a setup person.
 If necessary, secure the largest portion of a square or rectangular horn in a soft jawed vise.
 NEVER attempt to assemble or remove a horn by holding the converter housing or the booster clamp ring in a vise.